ardexa/tunnel-vpn/README.md

 echo route-nopull >> /etc/openvpn/easy-rsa/pki/Default.txt
 ```

-By default, **ALL** your traffic will travel over the VPN.
-We strongly recommend
-only routing a limited subnet to the remote site.

-To add this route, update the following command, replacing the variables to
+Update the following command, replacing the variables to match your site
-match your site configuration, and then run it using REMOTE SHELL
+configuration, and then run it using REMOTE SHELL
 ```
 echo route $NETWORK_ADDR $SUBNET_MASK >> /etc/openvpn/easy-rsa/pki/Default.txt
 ```

-Where `$NETWORK_ADDR` is the first address of the network segment.
+Where `$NETWORK_ADDR` is the first address of the network range.
 For
 example:
 ```
 echo route 172.16.10.0 255.255.255.0 >> /etc/openvpn/easy-rsa/pki/Default.txt